Brismuth-Apps-LLC/www.bulktexterpro.com/docs/terms/terms-of-use.md

 ---

 # Terms of Use
-In these terms, "this software" refers to both Bulk Texter Pro and Bulk Texter Lite - whichever you are using.
+In these terms, "this software" refers to both Bulk Texter Pro and Bulk Texter Lite.

 By using this software, you agree that you understand and will abide by the following terms:
 * You will not use this software to facilitate any illegal activity.